ros-industrial/industrial_training/_sources/_source/session4/Descartes-Path-Planning.md.txt

 We will create a Service interface to execute the Descartes planning algorithm.

- 1. Define a new service named `PlanCartesianPath.srv` in the `workcell_core` package's `srv/` directory.
+ 1. Define a new service named `PlanCartesianPath.srv` in the `myworkcell_core` package's `srv/` directory.
 This service takes the central target position and computes a joint trajectory to trace the target edges.

     ```
     # request